HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/background_tasks_in_ios.md

 };

 //Fetch interval
 //1. constants.BACKGROUND_TASK_FETCH_INTERVAL_MINIMUM
 //2. constants.BACKGROUND_TASK_FETCH_INTERVAL_NEVER
 //3.
 Time in seconds.
 (Negative values are not accepted).

 var fetchInterval = constants.BACKGROUND_TASK_FETCH_INTERVAL_MINIMUM;

-	//register background fetch job
+//register background fetch job voltmx.backgroundjob.registerBackgroundFetch(backgroundFecthCallBack, fetchInterval);
-    voltmx.backgroundjob.registerBackgroundFetch(backgroundFecthCallBack, fetchInterval);

-{% endhighlight %}
+</code></pre>

 voltmx.backgroundjob.setBackgroundFetchCompletionStatus
 -----------------------------------------------------

 One must call this method in the end of `backgroundCallBack` passing a result that indicates whether content was available or not.
 This method intimates the system of the completion status of the background fetch job that has been scheduled.

 Executing this call tells the system that it can move the app back to the suspended state and evaluate its power usage.
-Apps that download small amounts of content quickly and accurately display when they have content to download are more likely to receive execution time in the future than apps that take longer to download their content
+Apps that download small amounts of content quickly and accurately display when they have content to download are more likely to receive execution time in the future than apps that take longer to download their content.

 Failure to call this method results in undefined behavior and could cause the app to be terminated by the system.
 If an error arises during invoking this API, default value: `constants.BACKGROUND_TASK_STATUS_FAILED` will be set.

 ### Signature